littlebee/strongarm/README.md

 #### Use the webapp

-If the web_server.py and central_hub.py components are running, you might be able to get debug information from the web ui at http://myarm.local.
+If the web_server.py and central_hub.py services are running, you might be able to get debug information from the web ui at http://myarm.local.
 Click on the "HUB STATE" in the upper left corner and scroll down to `subsystemStatus`

 #### Inspecting the log files